cca/libraries_wagtail/docs/local-k8s-notes.md

 <https://gitlab.com/california-college-of-the-arts/cca-k8s-demo/>

 Have to redo the port forwarding every time the image is rebuilt with `kubectl port-forward --namespace $NS service/$SERVICE 8000:80`.
-A k8s ingress resource is might be a permanent solution.
+A k8s ingress resource might be a permanent solution.

 My major questions: how to run a Postgres DB and ES servers connected to app, how to sync data, secrets/env.